josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 spring init --dependencies=webflux,lombok --build=maven --language=java spring-boot-cucumber
 ```

-This is the `pom.xml` file generated:
+This is the `pom.xml` file generated along with Cucumber and Junit as dependencies on it added manualy:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>